Academic Grievance/Grade Appeals Procedure

 Form from the Program Head (if applicable)/Department Chair/Director/Coordinator or from the VGCC web site.
 The student will complete the form and personally or electronically, via VGCC student email address, submit the form to the Dean detailing his/her academic concerns.

 4. For grievances related to Curriculum Programs, the Academic Dean will meet with the instructor and Program Head (if applicable)/Department Chair/Director/Coordinator to discuss the concern.
-For grievances related to continuing education courses, the Dean of Continuing Education will meet the instructor and/or Director/Coordinator to discuss the concern.
+For grievances related to continuing education courses, the Dean of Continuing Education & College + Career Readiness will meet the instructor and/or Director/Coordinator to discuss the concern.

 5. A written response from the Dean will be provided to the student within 10 working days of receipt of the student’s form.
 It is the student’s responsibility to follow up with the Dean during this time period.

-6. If not satisfied with the Dean’s response, the student will have 5 working days to appeal to the office of the Vice President of Academic Affairs.
+6. If not satisfied with the Dean’s response, the student will have 5 working days to appeal to the office of the Vice President of Learning, Student Engagement and Success.
 Students are responsible for submitting the original appeal form with the Dean’s response.
 Students should keep a copy of all documentation related to the appeal for their records.

 7. If the concerns are not resolved, the student may request a hearing of the Judicial Committee.
-The office of the Vice President of Academic Affairs will contact the Judicial C-chairs to arrange a hearing.
+The office of the Vice President of Learning, Student Engagement and Success will contact the Judicial Co-chairs to arrange a hearing.
 A hearing will be scheduled within 10 working days from the receipt of the appeals request.
-The student will be notified by the office of the Vice President of Academic Affairs of the date, and location of the hearing.
+The student will be notified by the office of the Vice President of Learning, Student Engagement and Success of the date, and location of the hearing.

 8. The Judicial Committee will provide written recommendation of their decision to the President of the College within 5 working days.
 The president will make a decision and notify the student within five working days of receipt of committee’s recommendation.
 The decision of the President is final.